 Surf's Up Training

-Surf's Up! - Surfing the Internet with JAWS and MAGic training has been updated to help instructors and students take advantage of new features.
-Surf's Up is a set of Freedom Scientific web pages that explain how to surf the web with JAWS screen reading software and MAGic screen magnification software.
-You'll also find many new and updated exercises for practice throughout.
-Visit Surf's Up online or get the Surf's Up downloadable version for use on computers with no Internet connection.
+Surf's Up - A set of Freedom Scientific web pages that explain how to surf the web with JAWS screen reading software and MAGic screen magnification software.
+You will also find many new and updated exercises for practice throughout.
+You may also access a downloadable Surf's Up version for use when training off line.

 RSS Feed on the Web